Pulgaon: Demographics

-Religion
+Religious places

 Pulgaon has places of worship representing Hinduism, Buddhism, Sikhism, Jainism, Christianity, and Islam.

-The major Hindu temples in the town are of Madan Mohan, Balaji, Shiva, Maruti, Ram, Datta, Bhavani-Mata, Katheen-Mata, Bhairav-Baba, and Vitthal.
-The Bhavani temple was the first temple built in Pulgaon, at the time of Shivaji Maharaj.
+The major Hindu temples in the town are of Madan Mohan, Balaji, Shiva, Hanuman, Ram, Datta, Bhavani-Mata, Katheen-Mata, Bhairav-Baba, and Vitthal.
+The Bhavani temple was the first temple built in Pulgaon.
 The Balaji temple is reported to be 80 years old and is looked after by a trust.
 The Shiva temple at Panchadhara is one of the oldest too.
 The temple of Madan Mohan Vallabh Sampraday Haveli was built approximately 110 years ago by Ishwardasji Mohata.
 Madan Mohanji (Krishna), Shyaminiji (Radha), and Laddu Gopal in Astha Dhatu are celebrated there.
 Datta Mandir, which is very ancient, was built by Shrimati Bramhlin Santinbai.

 The town's Buddhist temple contains a bronze bust of the Buddha, reported to have been brought from Thailand.
 The temple has a spacious sabhamandap (सभामंडप), and was built by the neo-Buddhists of Pulgaon.

 The town's Jain temple is one of the oldest temples and is the only Jain temple in the region.
 The "Mahavir Jayanti Utsav" is celebrated every year, with a huge procession through the town.